Teo44/OpenRoutePlanner/README.md

 # OpenRoutePlanner

-Finding the shortest routest using open map data and algorithms.
+Finding the shortest routes using open map data and algorithms.
 A university course project.

 ## Documentation